TrueVotes/TrueVote/truevote-engine/README.md

 To further elaborate on these terms:
 - poll_id: a unique string (to all previous polls) that will identify the poll
-- destination_address: the address of the wallet to which to send the transaction
+- destination_account: the account ID of the wallet to which to send the transaction
 - vote_definitions: a list of questions and possible responses
       - title: the name/question
       - responses: a list of possible responses mapped to IDs to identify the responses